mirumee/ariadne-website/docs/apollo-federation.md

 }
 ```

-Now, our federation schemas are ready.
+Now, our federated schemas are ready.
 It's time for revolvers.

 We need to add `reference resolvers` for all our federated types.
 A reference resolver tells the gateway how to fetch an entity by its `@key` fields.